quobit/awesome-python-in-education/README.md

 # awesome-python-education
-Best resources about Python education
+Best resources about Python in Education